This post has “strings attached: for a good reason. We are going to explore deep into SQL VARCHAR, the data type that deals with strings.

 But before that, VARCHAR is just one of the string types in SQL.
 What makes it different?

-What is SQL VARCHAR?
+What is VARCHAR in SQL?
 (With Examples)

 VARCHAR is a string or character data type of varying size.
 You can store letters, numbers, and symbols with it.
 Starting with SQL Server 2019, you can use the full range of Unicode characters when using a collation with UTF-8 support.